clasod2736/Algorithm/README.md

-# Leetcode - Algorithm Study
+# Algorithm Study with Leetcode
 ##### Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)

 ### Why Do I Start Algorithm Study?